 Yes, Shore Protect Team serves properties on the Brazos River near Waco in McLennan County where the river flows through the city east of Lake Waco.
 The Brazos near Waco is a freely flowing river with seasonal flooding and bank erosion conditions that differ from the managed lake environment - riprap and retaining wall bank protection designed for the river's flood current conditions is the primary construction need for Brazos River properties near the city.

 Send Shore Protect Team your Lake Waco or Brazos River property location near Waco in McLennan County and photos of your shoreline and existing structures.
-We assess the permit requirements and water body conditions for your specific Waco area location and provide a preliminary cost estimate.
 Contact Shore Protect Team to begin your McLennan County waterfront project near Waco.